daniel-enqz/ruby-corners-100/TDD/README.md

 ### As steps in your integration tests fail, that can point you toward the units that need to be built to build the feature.
 If you check the - [Conversion Exercise](https://github.com/daniel-enqz/ruby-corners-100/blob/master/TDD/lib/ex-2.rb).
 You will note we developed an integration test to confirm that the collaboration between UnitConverter and UnitDatabase.
 (Both of this containing UnitTests 👀)

+In that exercise we also explain the process we did to create our Converter (Following TDD practices of course 👌)